folutade/KnowThatYouAnointed/content/posts/the-party.md

   You like to mistake a **street nigga** for real nigga
   The **same nigga that kill with you'll squeal with you**

-* Since “street niggas" typically depict themselves as people who like to kill others, they would likely be included among the peaople who Kendrick planned to execute when he said "We even kill the killers 'cause they like taking innocent lives."
+* Since "street niggas" typically depict themselves as people who like to kill others, they would likely be included among the people who Kendrick planned to execute when he said, "We even kill the killers 'cause they like taking innocent lives."

 {{< /details >}}